-- 1. Demonstrate impartiality and are polite but firm while communicating with members who are not following the listserv rules and posting guidelines. - 2.
-Do not participate in any discussions on the list they are moderating. - 3.
-Add members to and remove them from the lists as needed. - 4.
-Provide members new to the lists with the listserv rules and posting guidelines as soon as they sign them up.

-- 5. Review listserv posts at least once a day to ensure they followed listserv rules and posting guidelines.
-If a moderator is unavailable for a period of time they will seek back-up from someone on the relevant caucus, committee or working group.
-For union-wide listservs, there will be two moderators. - 6.
-Follow the steps outlined in the rules when post violates any of the listserv rules and posting guidelines.
+- 1. Demonstrate impartiality and are polite but firm while communicating with members who are not following the Electronic Communications Rules and Posting Guidelines. - 2.
+Do not participate moderate any discussions in which they are participating. - 3.
+Add members to and remove them from the listserv as needed. - 4.
+Point new members to Electronic Communications Rules and Posting Guidelines as soon as they sign them up. - 5.
+Review posts regularly to ensure they followed Electronic Communications Rules and Posting Guidelines.
+If a moderator is unavailable for a period of time they will seek back up from someone on the relevant caucus, committee or working group.
+For union-wide listservs/bulletin boards, there will be two moderators.
+The members of the executive shall also function as backup moderators for most bulletin boards in cases where moderators are unavailable, or are unable or unwilling to perform their duties. - 6.
+Follow the steps outlined in the rules when post violates any of the Electronic Communications Rules and Posting Guidelines.
 They will use the sample templates below.